 Top Primary Care Physician Q&A

 Staying healthy is important.
 It requires that you see a doctor for other reasons than just because you are sick.
 Staying healthy works better when you have a team of medical professionals that can deal with your health concerns and also help you be proactive in preventing or treating illnesses.
-That is what Dr. Shahid Masood, MD, at Internal Medicine and Family Practice provide.
-Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry are also a part of his team.
+That is what Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry at Internal Medicine and Family Practice provide.
 For more information, book an appointment online or contact us.
 We are located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents: